Safety-Critical Control with Input Delay in Dynamic Environment: Preliminaries to Safety-Critical Control

 \begin{rem} Condition~(\ref{eq:safety_condition}) is often used in the context of optimization-based controllers~\cite{AmesXuGriTab2017}.
 Given a control input ${u_{\rm d}=k_{\rm d}(x)}$ by a desired controller ${k_{\rm d}: X \to U}$, one can modify this input in a minimally invasive fashion to guarantee safety by solving the following quadratic program (QP):

 This defines the control law ${u = k(x)}$ {\em implicitly}.
 The feasibility of this QP is guaranteed by the definition of CBFs (Definition~\ref{defn:CBF}).
-However, verifying that a particular choice of $h$ is indeed a CBF is nontrivial when there are input constraints (${U \subset \mathbb{R}^{m}}$).
-If there are no input bounds (${U = \mathbb{R}^{m}}$), feasibility guarantees can be proven, and the solution to QP~(\ref{eq:QP}) can even be expressed {\em explicitly} based on the KKT conditions~\cite{Boyd2004} as
+However, verifying that a given $h$ is indeed a CBF is nontrivial when there are input constraints (${U \subset \mathbb{R}^{m}}$).
+An approach to overcome input constraints is the backup set method~\cite{Singletary2019}, that relies on the forward integration of the dynamics similar to predictor feedback presented in Section~\ref{sec:delay}.
+Otherwise, without input bounds (${U = \mathbb{R}^{m}}$) feasibility guarantees can be proven, and the solution to QP~(\ref{eq:QP}) can even be expressed {\em explicitly} based on the KKT conditions~\cite{Boyd2004} as ${k(x) = k_{\rm d}(x)}$ if ${\dhdx(x) g(x) = 0}$ and: